stcybrdgs/formProject/README.md

 The folder structure in this repo is from a NetBeans build.
 The **['web/'](web/)** folder is the one that contains my code work.

 You may view this project online at **[OpenShift](http://jspformproject-accjavabridges.rhcloud.com/about.html)**.
+(Note: there may be a slow load time while OpenShift spins up the environment on this project).